cs573-19s/04-MultipleViews/README.md

 The technical achievements I attempted with this visualization were to learn how to use shiny to visualize genomic data in unique ways.
 I have been particularly interested in looking at distributions of change in different sequencing data (RNA-seq, Hi-C over multiple time points, and so on), and the interactions in this vis open the door for a new way to look at these data types.
 After showing my PI this visualization in its earliest forms, he thinks it can be developed into a useful tool for looking for gene targets for imaging experiments.

 The design achievements I accomplished included learning to work within the UI grid system that underlies shiny apps as well as seeking color palattes that are color-blind friendly.

+The data for this visualization comes from the Supplemental Files association with the following paper:
+Ibarra A, Benner C, Tyagi S, Cool J, Hetzer MW.
+Nucleoporin-mediated regulation of cell identity genes.
+Genes Dev.
+2016 Oct 15;30(20):2253-2258. doi: 10.1101/gad.287417.116.
+Epub 2016 Nov 2.
+PMID: 27807035; PMCID: PMC5110992.

+as well as the [associated dataset](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE87831) on the Gene Expression Omnibus